gbeckers/Birdwatcher/README.rst

 **Dependencies**

-The following dependencies are automatically taken care of when you install Birdwatcher from GitHub using the pip method above:
+The following dependencies are automatically taken care of when you install Birdwatcher using the pip method above:

 - numpy
 - pandas